shankar-r10n/spt-aca-hol/README.md

 2. Utiize multiple revisions and test Traffic Split functionality with 2 different versions of the same app.
 3. Learn the Azure Container App specific terminologies and tenets as part of the environment creation excecise.

+1.a.
+Create a Container App environment & test a simple app

+In the Azure Portal, click on [Create a Resource] and type in "Container App"